1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - With Firefox, close all tabs.

-- Open the Firefox menu and click History / Show History.
+- Open the Firefox menu and click on History / View History.

-- Look for the page from which you want to remove the HSTS preferences.
+- Search for the page whose HSTS preferences you want to delete.

-- Right-click on one of the corresponding entries.
+- Right-click on one of the entries corresponding to it.

 - Choose Forget this site.